AkhilPothuraju/Facial_Emotion_Detection/README.md

 ---

-License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](https://github.com/AkhilPothuraju/Facial_Emotion_Detection/blob/main/LICENSE) file for details.